-The process for ordering transcripts is a bit different depending on whether you are a current student, recent graduate, or an alumnus.
-Please visit: http://www.winona.edu/registrar/transcriptsrequests.asp for more information regarding ordering transcripts or contact the Warrior Hub at 507.457.2800.
+The process for ordering transcripts ordering transcripts is a bit different depending on whether you are a current student, recent graduate, or an alumnus.
+Contact the Warrior Hub at 507.457.2800 with questions.

 M. Change of Name or Address